reframe-hpc/reframe/docs/manpage.rst

      It is therefore possible that the number of tasks assigned does not correspond to the actual idle nodes.

      This is the default policy.

+   - ``maint``: Flexible tests will be assigned as many tasks as needed in order to span over the nodes of the node pool which are currently under maintenance.
    - Any positive integer: Flexible tests will be assigned as many tasks as needed in order to span over the specified number of nodes from the node pool.

 ---------------------------------------